-Thanks to the industry-leading initiative, the Denton Renewable Resource Plan, adopted by the Denton City Council, part of our mission is to increase renewable power to 100% while maintaining competitive and reliable rates.
+Thanks to the industry-leading initiative, the Denton Renewable Resource Plan, adopted by the Denton City Council, we have reached our goal of 100% renewable power while maintaining competitive and reliable rates.
 We are proud to provide citizens with energy services that are environmentally responsible.

 DME provides affordable rates to all its customers because we provide revenue-neutral power, which means we are driven only by the mission to serve our customers and the community, not to generate revenue.
 DME only charges for power that is purchased and the cost to deliver it to residents.

 Keeping energy costs affordable helps provide long-term stability for our community, and that's what public power is all about.
 Here are some of the ways we achieve affordability: